 - An Evaluation and Certification Scheme that is managed by a compliant Certification Board in authorizing Participant’s country

-Additionally, the objectives of SOG-IS are satisfied with the issuance of authorized conformant certificates.
-Certificates that meet all these conditions are named as conformant certificates for the purposes of the SOG-IS agreement.
+In addition, the objectives of SOG-IS are satisfied with the issuance of authorized conformant certificates.
+Certificates that meet all these conditions are named conformant certificates for the purposes of the SOG-IS agreement.

-SOG-IS uses the IT security evaluation criteria that is specified in the Common Criteria for Information Technology Security Evaluation (CC) and the Information Technology Security Evaluation Criteria (ITSEC).
-The versions endorsed by the Management Committee and methods for evaluation are those that are specified in the Common Evaluation Methodology for Information Technology Security Evaluation (CEM), the Information Technology Security Evaluation Manual (ITSEM) and supporting documents from JIWG.
+SOG-IS uses the IT security evaluation criteria that are specified in the Common Criteria for Information Technology Security Evaluation (CC) and the Information Technology Security Evaluation Criteria (ITSEC).
+The versions endorsed by the Management Committee and evaluation methods are specified in the Common Evaluation Methodology for Information Technology Security Evaluation (CEM), the Information Technology Security Evaluation Manual (ITSEM), and supporting documents from JIWG.

 At a minimum, for an evaluation and certification like that of Cryptomathic Signer to be considered as being carried out in a duly professional manner, the Evaluation Facility must either be: